Cy5un/cpt101/README.md

 # cpt101

-Nothing much, just my practice programs of CPT101 course :)
+I will be uploading all my assignments of the CPT101 course in this repository.